Automattic/Genericons/README.txt

 | \| |__|  |  |___ ___]

+Genericons-Regular.otf found in the root directory of this zip has not been web-font-ified.
+So you can drop it in your system fonts folder and use the font in Photoshop if you like.

 Note that Genericons has been designed for a 16x16 pixel grid.
 That means it'll look sharp at font-size: 16px exactly.
 It'll also be crisp at multiples thereof, such as 32px or 64px.
 It'll also look reasonably crisp at in-between font sizes such as 24px or 48px, but not quite as crisp as 16 or 32.
 Please don't set the font-size to 17px, though, that'll just look terrible.

 Also note the CSS property "-webkit-font-smoothing: antialiased".
 That makes the icons look great in WebKit browsers.
 Please see http://noscope.com/2012/font-smoothing for more info.